eloqdata/eloq-website/website/blog/2024-08-17-benchmark-single-node/index.md

 <!--truncate-->

 All benchmarks were conducted on AWS (region: us-east-1) EC2 instances with Ubuntu 22.04.
-The [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool was used to generate workloads..
+The [memtier-benchmark](https://github.com/RedisLabs/memtier_benchmark) tool was used to generate workloads.

 ## Single Node Performance

 We compare **EloqKV** with Redis and DragonflyDB in memory-only mode, without enabling persistent storage or transactional features.
 Both Redis and DragonflyDB have limited [persistency capabilities](https://redis.io/docs/latest/operate/oss_and_stack/management/persistence/).
-Redis offers logging (AOF) and checkpointing (RDB), but AOF isn't a true [Write-Ahead-Log (WAL)](https://en.wikipedia.org/wiki/Write-ahead_logging) since data is written asynchronously.
-RDB only periodically saves in-memory state, meaning Redis can lose committed data if a node crashes.
+Redis offers logging (AOF) and checkpointing (RDB), but AOF is rarely configured to fsync on every write due to performance issues.
+RDB only periodically saves in-memory state, which may cause data loss if a node crashes.
 DragonflyDB supports only checkpointing, not AOF.
 Since Redis and DragonflyDB are typically used as in-memory caches, we benchmarked **EloqKV** in the same configuration.

 ### Hardware and Software Configurations